MicrosoftDocs/mixed-reality/mrtk-unity/features/profiles/profiles.md

 ## XR SDK

+::: moniker range=">= mrtkunity-2021-05"
+Use any of the default MRTK profiles, which are all configured across Unity's XR pipelines.
+The previous "DefaultOpenXRConfigurationProfile" and "DefaultXRSDKConfigurationProfile" are now labeled obsolete.
+::: moniker-end
+::: moniker range="< mrtkunity-2021-05"
 Currently, there are two profiles provided for XR SDK, `DefaultXRSDKConfigurationProfile` and `DefaultHoloLens2XRSDKConfigurationProfile`.
 As a result, not all samples scenes are fully supported due to scene- and scenario-specific configurations.
 Any samples that use `DefaultMixedRealityToolkitConfigurationProfile` and `DefaultHoloLens2ConfigurationProfile` _can_ be swapped over to their corresponding XR SDK profiles.
 If you're using OpenXR with XR SDK, use the `DefaultOpenXRConfigurationProfile` instead.

 Additional work is being undertaken to ease configuration and support all sample scenes, allowing for both legacy XR and XR SDK to be configured side-by-side.
 See issue [#9419](https://github.com/microsoft/MixedRealityToolkit-Unity/issues/9419) for tracking.
+::: moniker-end

 See [Configuring MRTK for the XR SDK pipeline](../../configuration/getting-started-with-mrtk-and-xrsdk.md#configuring-mrtk-for-the-xr-sdk-pipeline) for more information on converting profiles between legacy XR and XR SDK.